 - Black Comedy/Gallows Humor/Too Soon: His comedy trademarks.
 It has gotten him into trouble repeatedly.

 - Don't Explain the Joke: He often defies this rule for the sake of comedy.
 His rendering of The Aristocrats is a prime example.
+He'd also sometimes play a character who would criticise his regular absurdist comedy style, just by putting on a pair of glasses and donning a goofy voice.

 - Early Installment Weirdness: How he looked and sounded when he was a cast member on Saturday Night Live is entirely different than how he looks and sounds now.
 As mentioned above, Gottfried once had a full head of hair, had his eyes open, and had a fairly soft-spoken voice.